Metronidazole Online — Cash-Pay

 By Bidwell Cranage, APRN, FNP-C · Clinically reviewed · Published April 18, 2026

 Metronidazole (Flagyl) is the CDC-recommended first-line treatment for bacterial vaginosis and trichomoniasis.
 A 7-day oral course or 5-day vaginal gel clears symptoms — discharge, fishy odor, mild irritation — in most women.
-Bidwell's licensed nurse practitioner reviews your intake same day and sends your prescription to the pharmacy for $45 flat.
-Generic oral metronidazole is $10–$15 per course.
+Bidwell's licensed clinician reviews your intake during business hours and sends your prescription to the pharmacy for a $45 online visit.
+Medication cost is paid separately at the pharmacy and varies by formulation, quantity, pharmacy, insurance, and discount-card pricing.

 Start your $45 BV visit

-10-min intake · NP review same day · e-Rx to your pharmacy
+3-minute intake · clinician review during business hours · e-Rx to your pharmacy

 Start visit →